 A brief spiel describing yourself and your company in an enticing way to potential customers, partners and suppliers.
-Your 30-Second Pitch should communicate who you are, what you do and how your company is different from the competition.
+Your 30-Second Pitch should communicate who you are, what you do and how your company differs from the competition.

-An investor who works with start-up businesses requiring less than $500,000 cash infusion.
-This type of investor usually helps get the business idea off the ground, makes a large return and then hands the small business off to a larger investment company (such as a venture capitalist).
+An investor who works with start-up businesses requiring a less than $500,000 cash infusion.
+An angel investor usually helps launch the business, makes a large return and then hands the small business off to a larger investment company (such as a venture capitalist.)

-The idea that your customers need to believe that you can deliver what you promise.
+The idea that your customers must believe that you can deliver what you promise.

-The image of your business that you build through marketing initiatives; the impression that you portray to people about what type of business you have.
-Everything about your company portrays what your brand is.
-This can include your logo, the colours you choose to associate with your business, the clothes you wear, the people you hire, and even your voicemail message.
+Your business’ image, built through marketing initiatives; the impression that you portray to people about the type of business you have.
+Everything about your company portrays your brand.
+Brand can include your logo, the colours you choose to associate with your business, the clothes you wear, the people you hire, and even your voicemail message.

 A concrete outline of how you will develop and run your business.
-This document should be less than 20 pages.
+A business plan shouldn’t be be more than 20 pages long.
 If you’re not using it to secure investors, your business plan could even be a single page.

 Business to Business (see also Business-to-Consumer)

-A type of business that focuses on delivering a product or service to the end user, rather than to another company.
+A type of business that delivers a product or service to the end user, rather than to another company.

 The maximum volume of products or services that your company is capable of handling.
-Eventually, you will reach your equipment capacity, human capacity or space capacity which will limit your company’s volume.
+Eventually, you will reach your equipment capacity, human capacity or space capacity, which will limit your company’s capacity.

 Cash Flow Management

-The process of keeping track of cash is coming in and going out of the business, in the form of revenue and expenses.
+The process of keeping track of cash as coming in and going out of the business, in the form of revenue and expenses.

 Competitive Edge (see Competitive Advantage)

-This occurs when there are only a few competitors in a market as a result of companies buying each other out or forming alliances, or business closures due to competition.
+Consolidated industry occurs when the market contains only a few competitors as a result of companies buying each other out or forming alliances, or many business closures due to competition.

-A philosophy implemented by a company to improve productivity on an ongoing basis.
-All company employees should be aware of the process, and it should be supported by management.
-It should be a formal process to ensure that the improvement goals are agreed upon and shared.
+A company philosophy designed to improve productivity on an ongoing basis.
+Management should support the process and make all company employees aware of it.
+The process should be formal to ensure that the improvement goals are agreed upon and shared.

 Contract-based Company (see also Transaction-based Company)

-A business model in which customers commit to conducting business with an organization through a sales contract that last longer than one delivery of the product or service.
+A contract-based company is a business model in which customers commit to conducting business with an organization through a sales contract that lasts longer than one delivery of the product or service.

-The main product or service a business offers.
-Although you may have multiple revenue streams, the majority of your resources should be allocated to supporting the heart of the business.
+A company’s core business is its main product or service.
+A company may have multiple revenue streams, but the owner should allocate the majority of its resources to supporting the heart of the business.